 P.S.
 After our steamy encounter and despite Vlad’s promises to call me again, I never heard back from him, and my hopes for a long-term romance were dashed (I used a hammer on his so-called gift).
 This only goes to show you that Russian men like Vlad are no different than Americans or Europeans – full of empty broken promises and not to be trusted…

-Please feel free to support this endeavor any way you can with a small donation to keep me motivated and perhaps encourage others to do more non-woke fiction and satirical writing!
+Please feel free to support my small contribution to bring some much-needed humor and satire to our efforts to stop the Great Reset.
+Any small donation to keep me motivated and perhaps encourage others to do more non-woke fiction and satirical writing would be appreciated!